DL-ViT/Gradient-Transformer/README.md

 The paper is ready to be published in the future! (⑅˃◡˂⑅)(⑅˃◡˂⑅)(⑅˃◡˂⑅)(⑅˃◡˂⑅)(⑅˃◡˂⑅)(⑅˃◡˂⑅)(⑅˃◡˂⑅)(⑅˃◡˂⑅)

-There are 7 versions of GTrans.
-The model mentioned in our paper is the forth model.
+There are seven versions of GTrans.
+The model which perfrom best is the forth network.
+If you want to try our model, please utilize the forth model instead of other models.